 Not include performance on an academic content assessment.

-Massachusetts is a member of the WIDA consortium whose standards and assessments are used for English language development programs in the state and whose summative assessment is used to meet the English language proficiency standards and assessment requirements under Titles I and III of the Every Student Succeeds Act (ESSA).
-The consortium also provides English language proficiency screeners (the W-APT and the MODEL) that are aligned to the summative assessment for English language proficiency (ACCESS for ELLs and ACCESS 2.0).
-The consortium includes more than 35 states.
+Massachusetts is a member of the WIDA consortium whose standards and assessments are used for English language development programs in the state and whose summative assessment (ACCESS for ELLs 2.0) is used to meet the English language proficiency standards and assessment requirements under Titles I and III of the Every Student Succeeds Act (ESSA).
+The consortium also provides the WIDA Screener and WIDA Screener for Kindergarten, English language proficiency screeners, which are aligned to the summative assessment for English language proficiency (ACCESS for ELs 2.0).
+The consortium includes more than 41 states.
 As part of the consortium, Massachusetts has access to WIDA’s high quality research and data team.
-The team offers the state support, data analysis and technical assistance in the areas of English language assessment, progress and achievement.
+The team offers the state support, data analysis and technical assistance in the areas of English language assessment, progress, and achievement.

-ACCESS for ELLs and ACCESS 2.0 provides scores for all individual language domains (reading, writing, listening and speaking) and also takes all four language domains into account to arrive at a composite score.
-Massachusetts will use the composite score in conjunction with a literacy score (reading and writing) as part of its exit criteria.
+ACCESS for ELLs 2.0 provides scores for all individual language domains (reading, writing, listening, and speaking) and takes the language domains into account to arrive at composite scores.
+Massachusetts uses the overall composite score (all four domains) in conjunction with a literacy score (reading and writing) as part of its exit criteria.
 Based on the research and data analysis done both internally and by WIDA, Massachusetts’ exit scores are set at a level indicating that the student has attained sufficient English proficiency to enable them to perform in the core content areas without language being a barrier.

-After developing proposed state-wide entrance procedures and exit criteria, the Department of Elementary and Secondary Education’s proposed procedures and criteria were shared with Title III Directors, smaller, non-Title III ELL Directors and Urban Superintendents during face-to-face network meetings.
+After developing proposed state-wide entrance procedures and exit criteria, the Department of Elementary and Secondary Education’s proposed procedures and criteria were shared with Title III Directors, smaller, non-Title III EL Directors and Urban Superintendents during face-to-face network meetings.
 Input was gathered in the form of a survey which was conducted both online and on-paper.
 Following an analysis of the survey and taking district and Superintendent feedback into account, the following standardized statewide entrance procedures and exit criteria were established:

-In meeting the Title III requirements of standardized entrance procedures, Massachusetts will adopt the following entrance procedures:
+To meet the Title III requirements of standardized entrance procedures, Massachusetts has adopted the following entrance procedures:

-Administration of Massachusetts’ Department of Elementary and Secondary Education (ESE)’s Home Language Survey.
-The survey will be administered and interpreted by staff who have received ESE-developed and approved, standardized training in administering and interpreting the results.
+Administration of Massachusetts’ Department of Elementary and Secondary Education (DESE)’s Home Language Survey.
+The survey will be administered and interpreted by staff who have received DESE-developed and approved, standardized training in administering and interpreting the results.

-Students for whom a language other than English is indicated on the Home Language Survey will be screened for English proficiency using the WIDA W-APT or MODEL.
+Students for whom a language other than English is indicated on the Home Language Survey will be screened for English proficiency using the WIDA Screener or WIDA Screener for Kindergarten.
 As WIDA does not yet have a preschool screener available for use, and as Massachusetts requires the identification of Pre-K English learners, Pre-K students will be identified using the LAS Links or Pre-IPT.
-Students not proficient in English, according to the cut scores from test publishers or levels recommended by WIDA, as appropriate, qualify as English learners.
+Students not proficient in English, according to the cut scores from test publishers or determined by DESE together with WIDA proficiency level descriptors, as appropriate, qualify as English learners.
 Districts will submit an assurance when filing grant applications that students are screened within 30 days of enrollment.

-In meeting the Title III requirements of standardized exit procedures, Massachusetts will adopt the following exit criteria:
+To meet the Title III requirements of standardized exit procedures, Massachusetts has adopted the following exit criteria: